willyogo/yayornay/docs/api/wagmi.md

 ## Error Handling

 Connection errors are available through the error property returned by useConnect.
-Common errors include user rejection when the user declines the connection prompt, no provider when the wallet extension isn't installed, and wrong chain when connected to a different chain than Base.
+Common errors include user rejection when the user declines the connection prompt, no provider when the wallet extension isn't installed, and wrong chain when connected to a different chain than Base Sepolia.

 ## Current Implementation Details

 The application checks wallet connection before allowing actions.
 The useVoting hook throws an error if no address is available.
 Addresses are always lowercased for consistency when storing in the database.
-There is no chain switching logic currently - the app assumes users are on Base.
+There is no chain switching logic currently - the app assumes users are on Base Sepolia testnet.

 ## Related Documentation